Akaiwa: History

 The Akaiwa area is part of ancient Bizen Province and was near the center of political power, as it was the location of the Bizen Kokubun-ji.
 During the Edo Period, it was part of the holdings of Okayama Domain.
 Following the Meiji restoration, the area was organized into villages within Akasaka and Iwanashi Districts of Okayama Prefecture with the creation of the modern municipalities system on April 1, 1889.
 The two districts were merged to form Akaiwa District, Okayama in 1900.

 The city of Akaiwa was established on March 7, 2005, from the merger of the towns of Akasaka, Kumayama, San'yō and Yoshii (all from Akaiwa District).

 Government

 Akaiwa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Akaiwa contributes one member to the Okayama Prefectural Assembly.
 In terms of national politics, the city is part of the Okayama 1st district of the lower house of the Diet of Japan.

 Economy

 Then economy of Akaiwa is primarily based on agriculture and food processing.
-Horticulture, especially then cultivation of peaches and grapes, and production of agricultural machinery are important to then local economy.
+Horticulture, especially then cultivation of peaches and grapes, and production of agricultural machinery are important to the local economy.

 Akaiwa is one of three remaining places in Japan that produces the bamboo stalk for fude ink brushes.
 The harvested bamboo stalks are spread in the dry riverbed of the Yoshii River during the winter to dry under the sun.
 The stalks are then boiled in the town to remove impurities.